 This was the first major push for trying to improve viticulture and winemaking standards in the region and throughout Italy to ensure, that through science, they could improve their wines.
 A number of new varieties were produced here, mainly Manzoni Bianco by famed viticulturalise Luigi Manzoni.

-Federico Martinotti developed and patented the technique for making sparkling wines in a closed tank.
+Federico Martinotti developed the technique for making sparkling wines in a closed tank.
 Today this is called the Martinotti Method, but is also known as the Tank Method.
 This method is still used today to create Prosecco Superiore.

 Institute of Viticultural Experimentation Founded